30x/enrober/README.md

 You can choose to expose the pod using the [k8s-pods-ingress](https://github.com/30x/k8s-pods-ingress).
 Make sure to modify the `deploy.yaml` file to match your ingress configuration.

 Alternatively you can expose the server using a kubernetes service.
 Refer to the docs [here](http://kubernetes.io/docs/user-guide/services/).

+###Privileged Containers

+By default enrober doesn't allow privileged containers to be deployed and will modify the containers security context at deploy time so that `Priveleged = false`.
+If you have a need for privileged containers set the `ALLOW_PRIV_CONTAINERS` environment variable to `"true"` in enrobers deployment yaml file.

 ##API Design